Austin-Salameh/dev_quotes/quotes/martin_fowler.md

 Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.

+martin_fowler is a loser.
+I will be better than him.

 [2012, Patterns of Enterprise Application Architecture]